Saint Barthélemy: Economy

 The economy of the island is based on tourism and duty-free retail.
 The official currency of St. Barthélemy is the euro.

-It is estimated that the nominal GDP of Saint Barthélemy amounted to 367 million euros in 2014 (US$487 million at 2014 exchanges rates; US$411 million at Feb.
-2022 exchange rates).
-In that same year the nominal GDP per capita of Saint Barthelemy was 38,994 euros (US$51,735 at 2014 exchanges rates; US$43,626 at Feb.
-2022 exchange rates), which was one of the highest GDP per capita in the Caribbean, more than double the GDP per capita of the nearby Collectivity of Saint Martin, as well as 85% higher than Guadeloupe and 19% higher than metropolitan France's GDP per capita in 2014.
+The nominal GDP of Saint Barthélemy was 960.5 million euros in 2023 (US$1.04 billion).
+That year the nominal GDP per capita of Saint Barthelemy was 90,103 euros (US$97,454), one of the highest GDPs per capita in the Caribbean, more than five times that of the nearby Collectivity of Saint Martin, more than three times the GDP per capita of Guadeloupe, and more than double the GDP per capita of metropolitan France.

 Tourism

-International investment and the wealth generated by tourists explain the high standard of living on the island.
+International investment and the wealth generated by tourism explain the island's high standard of living.
 Most of the food is imported from the United States or France.
-Tourism attracts about 200,000 visitors every year.
-As a result, there is a boom in housebuilding activity catering to the tourists and also to the permanent residents of the island.
+About 200,000 tourists visit every year.
+As a result, there is a boom in housebuilding activity catering to tourists and permanent residents.

 Saint Barthélemy is renowned for its high-end villas and luxury real estate market, attracting both short-term visitors and permanent residents.
-Real estate agencies specialize in offering exclusive villa rentals and property sales, further enhancing the island's reputation as a luxury destination.
+Real estate agencies specialize in exclusive villa rentals and property sales, further enhancing the island's reputation as a luxury destination.

 St. Barthélemy has about 25 hotels, most with 15 rooms or fewer; the largest has 58 rooms.
 Hotels are classified in the traditional French manner; 3 Star, 4 Star and 4 Star Luxe.
 Of particular note are Eden Rock and Cheval Blanc.
 Hotel Le Toiny, the most expensive hotel on the island, has 12 rooms.

 Most places of accommodation are in the form of private villas, of which there are some 400 available to rent on the island.
 The island's tourism industry, though expensive, attracts 70,000 visitors every year to its hotels and villas; another 130,000 people arrive by boat.
 It also attracts a labour force from Portugal.
 A team of analysts have analysed Airbnb's Luxe offerings in 27 of their most popular luxury locations around the world and concluded that St Barths is the top location for luxury Airbnb accommodation worldwide.

 Corossol is noted for its handicrafts; weaving hats and bags from palm fronds is a low-income economic activity of the Indigenous people.